Updated June 12, 2018

 - Quality OVER Quantity-Less content DOES NOT mean less value.
 Your audience will get as much value from a short blog post as they would from a long blog post AS LONG AS you’re providing value.

-- Short, Sweet and to the point-Keep your blog post at a minimum to three paragraphs, 4 maximum.
+- Short, Sweet and to the point-Keep your blog post at a minimum to three paragraphs, 4 maximum or about 500 to 700 words per post max.
 Start with a attention grabbing introduction, then in the body get straight to the point, discussing the problems or issues and solutions, last wrap up with a excellent conclusion and call-to-action.

 This wraps up How to Blog Without Stressing Yourself Out: 3 Simple Tips For Stress Free.
 I hope that you all have gotten much value.
 If you find yourself so busy that you don’t have time at all to blog, there are other (quicker) ways to share valuable content.
 To find out more drop a 1 in the comments below.